angelochristian29/SudokuSolver/README.md

 An app to solve Sudoku Puzzles

 ## Task:
-Create a Sudoku board and use a backtracking algorithm to solve it
+Create a Sudoku board and use a backtracking to solve it

 ## Criteria:
 * Stick to the rules of Sudoku